safi-ullah08/Rugpull-Detecoter/README.md

 ## 🔒 Limitations & Notes

 - Precision is low (many false positives) despite very high accuracy
+- Performance is subject to Market conditions i.e better results for TPs (True Positives) when overall market is bullish
 - Detection is based on heuristics and on-chain patterns — not foolproof
 - Requires access to database & full blockchain data
 - Performance & resource consumption depend on scan rate and DB optimizations